eltrombopag (Oral route)

-Eltrombopag may cause serious liver problems.
+Eltrombopag may cause or increase the risk for serious liver problems.
 Check with your doctor right away if you start having nausea or vomiting, dark urine, light-colored stools, right upper stomach pain, unusual tiredness, or yellow eyes or skin while you are using eltrombopag.

 Blood clotting problems may occur while you are using eltrombopag.
 Check with your doctor right away if you have pain, swelling, or tenderness in your leg, or shortness of breath and pain in your chest.

 Do not stop taking eltrombopag without checking first with your doctor.
 Your doctor will check your platelet levels and progress when you stop taking the medicine.